liam-wiltshire/talks/machinelearning/content.md

 ???

+- Now we've got something we can try, let's test it!
-- For most of our tests we picked 100 rows of 'good' paymetns and 100 rows of chargebacks at random from 2017 (training data came from 2018)
+- For most of our tests we picked 100 rows of 'good' payments and 100 rows of chargebacks at random from 2017 (training data came from 2018)

 ---